How Many Cats Can You Own in Virginia?

 Animal Hoarding

 These laws are meant to address and quell cases of animal hoarding.
-Animal hoarding is when a person begins to collect excessive numbers of living animals beyond that they can care for.
+Animal hoarding is when a person begins to collect excessive numbers of living animals beyond what they can care for.
 In many animal hoarding cases, the person is unaware that the animals are going without the basics that they need to thrive.
 Often, they see themselves as aiding animals who would otherwise be homeless.

 Animal hoarding is taken very seriously in Virginia.
 While Virginia’s law doesn’t seek to punish those who hoard inanimate objects in their homes, the laws criminalize animal hoardings as a form of animal cruelty.